fodori/jsonui/packages/react/README.md

 Actually JSONUI is available for **react** and **react-native**.
 It will be able to integrate to 99% of the cross-platform environments, thanks for reactjs ecosystem

 The UI definition contains a layout definition and components configuration as well.
 The most important it has a built in **state management system**.
-Data can be **persistent** or not, depends on the name of the store.

 ## Core concept